lujiefsi/CrashTuner/analysis.md

 `sudo ./Analysisone.sh zk true v0.8.23`

+"false" means that we only enable analysis and disable the trigger phase.

-But it can be very  time-consuming, we strongly recommend you reproduce each bug with this [document](https://github.com/lujiefsi/CrashTuner/tree/master/HowToReproduce.md), along the analysis for each bug in [detail](https://github.com/lujiefsi/CrashTuner/tree/master/detail).
-This can save a lot of time to undstand a bug.
+But it can be very  time-consuming, we strongly recommend you reproduce each bug with this [document](https://github.com/lujiefsi/CrashTuner/tree/master/HowToReproduce.md) along the analysis for each bug in [detail](https://github.com/lujiefsi/CrashTuner/tree/master/detail).
+This can save a lot of time to undstand a new bug.

 ## How it works